 Breakfast is a buffet affair in poolside Ocean restaurant, which, pleasingly, has exotic North African fare as well as a big continental spread.
 Pancakes and eggs are cooked to order.
 We were underwhelmed by coffee from a machine, otherwise we loved it all.

-We enjoyed lunches at The Lounge, a casual canopy-shrouded space by the pool, which serves all-day snacks such as club sandwiches and tapas.
-There's bar food at The The Chiringuito, the Surf House by the beach.
+We enjoyed lunches at Le Lounge, a casual canopy-shrouded space by the pool, which serves all-day snacks such as club sandwiches, salads and bruschetta.
+There's bar food (think calamari, guacamole, burgers, pasta, pizza, salads, steak, fish) at The Chiringuito, the Surf House by the beach.

 All accommodation has a basic kitchenette with a fridge; pots and pans are provided on request.
 There's a small grocery store just outside the resort walls.